mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 time of the physical button press.

-An optocoupler's transistor (Collector/Emitter) side acts roughly like an ordinary switch, so for the Pico and for most subject devices, it can take the place of an ordinary pushbutton switch in a button input port's wiring.
+An optocoupler's transistor (Collector/Emitter) side acts roughly like an ordinary switch, so in most encoder setups, it can physically take the place of an ordinary pushbutton switch in a button input port's wiring.
 This works as long as the subject device's button input ports are voltage-sensitive and high-impedance (very low current).
-This is true of the Pico, and for most other microcontrollers.
+This is true of the Pico, and also holds for most other microcontrollers.

 ## Recommended Test Bench Setup - how to